gridsome/gridsome.org/docs/templates.md

 ## Setup templates

-The example below shows you have to setup route and template for a [collection](/docs/collections/) named `Post`.
+The example below shows you how to setup route and template for a [collection](/docs/collections/) named `Post`.
 A component located at `src/templates/{Collection}.vue` will be used as template if no component is specified.

 ```js
 // gridsome.config.js